thealongsider/Data-Analytics-Projects/README.md

 To view my Kaggle profile, you can use this link: https://www.kaggle.com/thealongsider

-To view my work with Tableau, you can use this link: public.tableau.com/profile/brandon.massaro/
+To view my work with Tableau, you can use this url: public.tableau.com/profile/brandon.massaro/